 - Playing pin the tail on the dog

 - A few rounds of musical chairs, set to a dog-themed song, such as "How Much is that Doggy in the Window" or "B-I-N-G-O"

 - Speaking of bingo, play a game of puppy bingo with the kids.
 Make cards that spell P-U-P-P-Y across the top, then randomly fill the squares below with photos of different dog breeds.
 Have someone draw the dog breeds randomly out of a sack (clearly showing the picture since, depending on age, kids might not know the difference between an Afghan and an English sheepdog).

 - Hire a balloon artist to twist balloons into dog shapes.

 - Here's an activity that's a little more complicated but would make a neat party favor for kids to take home.
 Have the kids make dog-breed silhouette T-shirts, similar to the famous black dog shirts sold on Martha's Vineyard.
 Follow instructions for making freezer-paper stencils.
 You could make all the stencils that same, perhaps using the birthday kid's favorite breed (if the birthday kid is old enough to express this).
 Or, make a variety of breeds and let the guests choose.
 Make the stencils ahead of time, then have other adults at the party help you help the kids paint their T-shirts toward the beginning of the bash.
 That way, the shirts will be dry before it's time for everyone to go home.

 If you're looking for a more simple party favor idea, give the kids plastic dog noses to wear home instead.
 Other ideas include:

-One final idea for a dog themed birthday party: If your birthday kid is willing, consider asking guests to bring a bag of dog food in lieu of gifts and then donate the food to a local animal shelter.
+To conclude, here's a dog-themed birthday party idea with a charitable twist.
+If your birthday kid is willing, consider asking guests to bring a bag of dog food in lieu of gifts and then donate the food to a local animal shelter.